postsharp/Metalama.Documentation/content/conceptual/using/preview-metalama-diff.md

 The screenshot illustrates the source code of `FlakyMethod` alongside the code after it has been transformed by the `[Log]` aspect.
 Note that the command displays the entire file in both its original and transformed versions side by side.

-To view changes for a specific section of the code, select that portion from the dropdown menu as shown below.
+To view changes for a specific section of the code, select that portion from the dropdown menu as shown below:

 ![Diff_change_selector](images/metalama_diff_change_view_selector.png)

 > [!div class="see-also"]
 > <xref:video-first-aspect>